Larry Kramer, playwright and AIDS activist, dies at 84

 The late journalist Randy Shilts, in his best selling account of the AIDS epidemic “And the Band Played On,” called that article “inarguably one of the most influential works of advocacy journalism of the decade” and credited it with “crystallizing the epidemic into a political movement for the gay community.”

-Kramer lived to see gay marriage a reality and joined one such union himself in 2013 but never rested.
+Kramer lived to see gay marriage a reality — and married himself in 2013 — but never rested.
 “I’m married,” he told The AP.
 “But that’s only part of where we are.
 AIDS is still decimating us and we still don’t have protection under the law.”

 Kramer split with GMHC in 1983 after other board members decided to concentrate on providing support services to people with AIDS.
 It remains one of the largest AIDS-service groups in the country.

-After leaving GMHC, Kramer gave voice to his grief and frustration by writing “The Normal Heart,” in which a furious young writer — not unlike Kramer himself — battles politicians, society, the media and other gay leaders to bring attention to the crisis.
+After leaving GMHC, Kramer wrote “The Normal Heart,” in which a furious young writer — not unlike Kramer himself — battles politicians, society, the media and other gay leaders to bring attention to the crisis.

 The play premiered at The Public Theater in April 1985.
 Associated Press drama critic Michael Kuchwara called it an “angry but compelling indictment of a society as well as a subculture for failing to respond adequately to the tragedy.”